reelmatt/reelmatt.github.io/projects.md

 As my main job is to film, edit, and produce our online courses, some of the code and documentation has gotten a bit stale and out-of-date.
-My recent work towards these tools has been to shift from a web-app to a REST API to correspond to Airtable's new Scripting and Custom Blocks.
-These blocks would enable myself and others to perform actions from within Airtable itself and through a few button clicks, rather than visiting a web-page and manually entering information.
+My recent work towards these tools has been to shift from a performing actions through a web-app to serving a REST API that can be used with Airtable's new Scripting and Custom Blocks.
+These blocks would enable myself and others to perform actions from within Airtable itself and through a few button clicks.

 ## Class assignments